Ved235/CodeGuard/README.md

   ![image](https://user-images.githubusercontent.com/68811721/174752938-6b91d5ab-9678-4f6c-adf3-798965eb6928.png)

-  Upon the user selection, it will call the API located in `api.codeguard.tech` providing 2 parameters, the code link in `link` and the programming language in `lang`, of course you would like to try to use the **API** yourself, we will leave a guide below!
+  Upon the user selection, it will call the API providing 2 parameters, the code link in `link` and the programming language in `lang`, of course you would like to try to use the **API** yourself, we will leave a guide below!

   As soon as the **API has been called**, it will start getting the file and obfuscating it, as soon as the **obfuscated file is ready, it will be automatically downloaded at the user side**.